-Posts are what make your blog a blog — they’re servings of content that are listed in reverse chronological order on your blog’s front page.
+Posts are what make your blog a blog — they’re servings of content that are listed in reverse chronological order on your blog’s front page (you can change the default order to list posts chronologically using these instructions).

 Posts are always associated with a date, which is included in the URL.
 Sometimes, posts are confused with pages.
 See Post vs. Page for an explanation of the differences.